gmc-code/PC-Python/docs/python_advanced/dict_comprehensions.rst

 Syntax:

 .. py:function:: new_dictionary = {key: value for item in iterable if condition}

-or

 .. py:function:: high_scores = {key: value for key, value in iterable if condition}

     :param key: the key variable only or any expression such as one that uses the item variable (e.g. n).
     :param value: the value variable only or any expression such as one that uses the item variable (e.g. 2 * n).
     :param item:  a variable that gets each item in the iterable.
     :param iterable: iterable objects like strings, lists, dictionaries, range function and others.
     :param condition: a condition that resolves to True or False.

 .. code-block:: python

     names = ['Alex', 'Brooke', 'Chris', 'Dana']
     scores = [85, 92, 78, 90]
     # Dictionary comprehension with a condition
     high_scores = {name: score for name, score in zip(names, scores) if score > 80}
     print(high_scores)